cliosight-software/Samples/README.md

 # cliosuite

 <b><u>PROJECTS</u></b><br/><br/>
-Blog posts for a few of these sections is available on our website cliosight.co.<br/><br/>
+Blog posts for a few of these sections ate available on our website cliosight.co.<br/><br/>
 <b>1.
 User research</b>
 Our first project is to create a product intro, signup web app, and collect user data and other information from potential customers.